Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Betrayer - When you finish your tasks you will find out who is the impostor

 Detective - When you report the body you get clues about the killer

+Time stoper - You can stop time for all players except you

 Veteran - If someone tries to kill you during an alert, they will die themselves